frkl/trojai-fuzzing-vision/arch/tutorial.md

 Although we didn't unroll order-3 and higher terms because they are difficult to visualize, they can still be analyzed with the same approach.
 Just imagine a cube or a hypercube of parameters, apply the symmetry transformations simultaneously along all dimensions and solve for the parameter sharing pattern.

 ### I.2 Exercises
 If you are interested in going a little deeper, test yourself on the following list of exercises and gain new insights.
+Click to expand the reference solution.

 **A. 1D translation.** Parameterize function
 ```math